dober-man/GoodWAFSec/docs/module3/lab3/lab3.rst

   - User-defined -  ``All``
   - Update Date -  ``All``

 3. Click on Create.
-Now you have a created your own custom signature set of high accuracy signature with server side technologies and low risk.
+Now you have a created your own custom signature set of high accuracy signatures with server side technologies and low risk.

 .. image:: images/image6_3_3.png